ITDProject/ERCOTTestSystem/README.rst

 User needs to navigate to 'src' subdirectory and execute the following commands to generate load and non-dispatchable generation profiles.

-To generate load profile, user needs to execute the below command, python LoadScenarioMethod.py NB FileName Month NDays
+To generate load profile, user needs to execute the following command, python LoadScenarioMethod.py NB FileName Month NDays

-To generate wind profile, user needs to execute the below command, python WindScenarioMethod.py NB FileName Month NDays
+To generate wind profile, user needs to execute the following command, python WindScenarioMethod.py NB FileName Month NDays

-To generate solar profile, user needs to execute the below command, python SolarScenarioMethod.py NB FileName Month NDays
+To generate solar profile, user needs to execute the following command, python SolarScenarioMethod.py NB FileName Month NDays

 Definitions of the input arguments: NB - The desired number of buses for the grid, FileName - Name of the excel file that contains system-wide ERCOT data, Month - Name of the sheet that represents the month of the year in numeric value, NDays - Number of days the load/generation profiles are required for